engine-programming/engine-programming.github.io/content/_index.md

 *C++ Primer* by Stanley Lippman, Josée Lajoie, and Barbara E. Moo is an introductory book that is accessible to beginners.
 You can also start directly there without first learning C.

-When you need to quickly look up some details, the best C and C++ reference online is [cppreference.com](https://en.cppreference.com/).
-If you need something that is written in a more informal style and that is easier to read, [*The C++ Programming Language*](https://www.stroustrup.com/4th.html) by Bjarne Stroustrup is useful.
+When you need to quickly look up some details, an online reference for C and C++ is [cppreference.com](https://en.cppreference.com/).
+If you need a reference written in a more informal style and that is easier to read, [*The C++ Programming Language*](https://www.stroustrup.com/4th.html) by Bjarne Stroustrup is useful.

 # 3. Programming Best Practices